Wow! Can you believe we are up to Part 5 of our Demystifying Social Media series already?

 - It gives your readers a chance to really get to know you and for relationship to build.
 This turns readers into loyal fans!

 - Your Facebook likers are already interested in what you have to say, so you know they are going to want to see the content you are posting.
+Making sure facebook cover photo size is right can aid your blogger message to look a bit more professional.

 - Facebook makes it really easy for your readers and likers to quickly share your content with their friends and family, which could result in new readers!